barumau/PanGlobish/eng/G_baze.md

-# The 10 Rules of Panglobish
+# The 10 Rules of Panglo

-Panglobish is so simple that its basic grammar can be described in only ten rules, all of which can fit on a sheet of paper.
+Panglo is so simple that its basic grammar can be described in only ten rules, all of which can fit on a sheet of paper.
 There are no exceptions.

 1. **World Words:**
-   Panglobish is an evenly global language.
+   Panglo is an evenly global language.
-   International words are borrowed from all parts of the world to Panglobish.
+   International words are borrowed from all parts of the world to Panglo.
-   They are adapted to the Panglobish pronunciation and orthography.
+   They are adapted to the Panglo pronunciation and orthography.
    One base word is admitted and additional words are built from it according to rule 10.
 2. **Spelling and pronunciation:**
    Spelling is simple and regular.